vabuyia/Add-contact-form/Web-accessibility-report.md

 -No issues found, elements such as header, nav tag, section tag and footer tag have been included in the website structure.
 -semantic elements also lead to more consistent code.

+## Form

+-labes have have added to the forms, and fields that required/mandatory inputs have been indicated.